ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

 you can just use *CtrlAttrX* and keep the others empty.
 *DriverAttr* the attribute that actually drives the interpolator.
 Basically the tool checks what value the DriverAttr has when the CtrlAttrs reach the pose etc..
-You can also think of the DriverAttr as an inbetween step between the ControlAttr and the actual Pose Output.
+You can also think of the DriverAttr as an inbetween step between the CtrlAttr and the actual Pose Output.
-In the example of creating an *Interpolate By Distance* - ControlAttrs would be an Animator Ctrl, and DriverAttr would be the actual output value of the distance node.
+In the example of creating an *Interpolate By Distance*: CtrlAttr would be from an Animator Ctrl, and DriverAttr would be the actual output value of the distance node.

-!!! note
+!!! tip
     If you don't want to use DriverAttr, just give it the same as what you have for CtrlAttrX.
-    This would then be the result of *(1) drive things by a control attribute* mentioned above.
+    This would then be a simple driving pose by an attribute.

-!!! note
+!!! limitation "Current Limitation"
     Unfortunately at this time it only works when CtrlAttr starts at 0.
 If you have an attribute (like scale) where the default is 1.0, this won't work.